H.R. 4975: TOO LATE Act

 Who benefits from H.R.
 4975?

-The bill gives the President a clearer legal pathway to remove the Fed Chair when a measurable threshold is met: a deviation of more than 200 basis points for two consecutive quarters.
+The bill gives the President a defined legal pathway to remove the Fed Chair once a measurable threshold is met: a deviation of more than 200 basis points for two consecutive quarters.

 Congressional oversight committees

-The House Committee on Financial Services and the Senate Committee on Banking, Housing, and Urban Affairs would get a guaranteed review role, with hearings required within 30 days after a removal justification is issued.
+The House Financial Services Committee and the Senate Banking Committee would gain a guaranteed review role, with hearings required within 30 days of any removal justification.

 Who is affected by H.R.
 4975?

-The Fed Chair would face a new statutory removal risk if the upper bound of the federal funds target range diverges by more than 200 basis points from the average of any two benchmarks for two straight quarters.
+The Chair would face a new statutory removal risk whenever the upper bound of the target rate diverges by more than 200 basis points from the benchmark average for two straight quarters.

-Because the bill defines the relevant rate as the upper bound set by the Federal Open Market Committee and compares policy against Board unemployment estimates and market-based measures, internal forecasting and rate-setting decisions would come under sharper political scrutiny.
+Because the test leans on the Fed's own unemployment estimates and market-based inflation signals, internal forecasting and rate-setting decisions would come under sharper political scrutiny.

 Borrowers, savers, and investors